Creating additional accounts

 To switch to a different account:

-- Click the Apple icon, then select Log Out.
+- Click the Apple icon and select Log Out.